luthier/luthier-core/guide/luthier/documentation.md

 Where `extension-name` is what will be displayed in the menu, along with `text`.
-The file should be the markdown formatted documentation file under the `guide/kalf/<extension>` folder.
-For example, if kalf-blog had a userguide page under `MODPATH/kalf-blog/guide/kalf/extension/blog.md`, the config file would be:
+The file should be the markdown formatted documentation file under the `guide/luthier/<extension>` folder.
+For example, if luthier-blog had a userguide page under `MODPATH/luthier-blog/guide/luthier/extension/blog.md`, the config file would be:

     return array(
         ‘extensions’ => array(